Taipei Grand Mosque: 1960 structure

 In the latter part of the 1950s after the end of Chinese Civil War and the relocation of the Nationalist Government from Mainland China to Taiwan, Director-General of the CMA Bai Chongxi and ROC Minister of Foreign Affairs George Yeh proposed the construction of a bigger Islamic-style mosque which was designed by the famous architect Yang Cho-cheng.
 Under the leader Bai Chongxi, director-general Shi Zizhou (時子周) and the board chairman Chang Zixuan (常子萱), the mosque was constructed by the Continental Engineering Corporation on a 2747 m2 site on Xinsheng South Street (新生南路), donated by the government.
 ROC Vice President Chen Cheng led the inauguration ceremony on 13 April 1960.

-The construction cost was covered by the CMA with funding of from the Shah of Iran and King of Jordan, loaned by the Kuomintang government and loan from the Bank of Taiwan.
+The construction cost was covered by the CMA with funding of from the Shah of Iran and King of Jordan, loaned by the Kuomintang government and a loan from the Bank of Taiwan.
 The congregation had repaid half of the bank loan by that time when the ROC government decided to exempt them from having to repay the remaining.

 The mosque has strong ties to Saudi Arabia which continues to provide financial support to the mosque.
 Visiting Saudi Imams come to preach at the mosque during Ramadan.
 In 1971 the mosque was visited by King Faisal.
 The mosque has been visited by other heads of states, such as Jordian King Hussein, the Malaysian Prime Minister Tunku Abdul Rahman, and many other prominent Muslim leaders.